tidyverse/purrr/revdep/problems.md

 *   checking re-building of vignette outputs ...
 WARNING
     ```
+    Error in re-building vignettes:
       ...
-      failed to tidy R code in chunk <unnamed-chunk-11>
-    reason: Error in loadNamespace(name) : there is no package called 'formatR'

     Warning in block_exec(params) :
-      failed to tidy R code in chunk <unnamed-chunk-12>
-    reason: Error in loadNamespace(name) : there is no package called 'formatR'

-    Warning in block_exec(params) :
-      failed to tidy R code in chunk <unnamed-chunk-13>
-    reason: Error in loadNamespace(name) : there is no package called 'formatR'

-    Warning in block_exec(params) :
-      failed to tidy R code in chunk <unnamed-chunk-14>
+      Failed to tidy R code in chunk 'unnamed-chunk-1'.
+Reason:
-    reason: Error in loadNamespace(name) : there is no package called 'formatR'
+    Error in loadNamespace(name) : there is no package called 'formatR'

-    pandoc-citeproc: when expecting a product (:*:), encountered Object instead
-    Error running filter /usr/local/bin/pandoc-citeproc:
-    Filter returned error status 1
+    Quitting from lines 40-46 (introduction.Rmd)
     Error: processing vignette 'introduction.Rmd' failed with diagnostics:
-    pandoc document conversion failed with error 83
+    package or namespace load failed for 'ggtree':
+     object 'as_data_frame' is not exported by 'namespace:tidytree'
     Execution halted
     ```